arnaudbos/i-rant/content/loom-part-5-reactive-streams.md

 reactor-netty's threads are seemingly 100% busy handling file descriptor events from the `kqueue` syscalls (`kqueue` is the FreeBSD (OS X) equivalent to `epoll` that we have talked about before), but this is a limitation from VisualVM.
-The load of concurrent clients of this experiment is waaaaaay to small to actually make the threads as busy as the monitoring tool seems to think and the threads are actually __expecting__ events.
+The load of concurrent clients of this experiment is waaaaaay too small to actually make the threads as busy as the monitoring tool seems to think and the threads are actually __expecting__ events.
 The CPU usage on my machine is, indeed, very small.